Cadelabs/ornabook/src/Dungeons.md

 For example, when encountering a T1 Goblin Lord at T10, its level will be in the T10 range.

 ### Battle Dungeons
+#### Menu Gauntlet
+The Menu Gauntlet, also sometimes called the "Personal Gauntlet", is a Dungeon that is available for players upon reaching T3.
+It can be accessed from the Menu under the "Dungeon" tab.
+Note that this is the only Dungeon to have been called a Gauntlet, although the term is often used interchangeably within the community.

+It behaves much like a Regular Dungeon, with the following differences:
+  - It cannot be run [Horde mode](#horde-mode).
+  - It cannot be run with a party (only the player can enter)
+  - The cooldown for it are greatly reduced

 #### Regular dungeons :dungeon:
 Regular dungeons are the most common ones.
-They may contain any monster in the game as long as it doesn't belong to an inactive event (e.g.: Follower of Kerberos) or is locked to a specific dungeon theme (e.g.: Glatisant, only found in :dragon_roost:Dragon Roosts).
+They may contain any monster in the game as long as it doesn't belong to an inactive event (e.g.: Follower of Kerberos outside of Beastfelled) or is locked to a specific dungeon theme (e.g.: Glatisant, only found in :dragon_roost:Dragon Roosts).
 They do not have any specific reward boost upon completion.

 Regular dungeons offer the best balance for farming content.